thiagodp/http/README.md

 # HTTP

 HTTP status' codes and texts.
+We recommend you using with the [PSR-7](http://www.php-fig.org/psr/psr-7/).

 Current [version](http://semver.org/): `1.0`